raboczi/cornerstone/README.md

 2. Obtain the source code, e.g. via `git clone https://github.com/raboczi/cornerstone.git`

 3. Initialize the cryptographic keystore by executing `mvn -f crypto/pom.xml` from inside the `cornerstone` directory.
-   - This will create the subdirectory `.au.id.raboczi.cornerstone` in your home directory, containing the private key used to sign bundles and the public certificate that can be used to trust the signed bundles.
-   - You only need to do this once, unless you delete the `.au.id.raboczi.cornerstone` directory.
+   You should only do this once.
+See the [cryptography README](crypto/README.md) for details.

 4. Build the project by executing `mvn` from inside the `cornerstone` directory.
    - The majority of build time is taken by integration testing; this can be skipped by executing `mvn -DskipITs` instead.